Neobot/PC/Bin/NSReference.md

 		go to 1400,2700
 		while true
 		{
 			//Infinite loop.
-But because it is inside a concurrent action list,
+But because this happens inside a concurrent action list,
-			//it will be stopped when the go to statement is finished
+			//it will terminate when the go to statement finishes

 			if position in zone1
 			{